 Harvest Newsletter, June 2012

-This week’s harvest includes: Swiss Chard (Rainbow Improved), Beet Greens (Early Wonder Tall Top), Green Lettuce (Waldman’s), Red Lettuce (New Red Fire), Salad Mix (Gourmet), Arugula (Surrey), Peas (Sugar Ann), Kohlrabi (Kolibiri and Korribor – purple or light green bulb), Green Kale (Ripbor and Winterbor), Lacinato Kale (Lacinato and Toscano), Cilantro (Santo), Dill (Greensleeves), Basil (Genovese), and Cucumbers (Tasty Jade), Radishes, and maybe Spinach.
+This week’s harvest includes: New Veggies – Spinach (Corvair), Broccoli (Bay Meadows), Cauliflower (Fremont), Bok Choy (Joi Choy), Cucumbers (Corinto and Tasty Jade…longer ones), Swiss Chard (Rainbow Improved), Green Lettuce (Waldman’s), Red Lettuce (New Red Fire), Peas (Sugar Ann), Green Kale (Ripbor and Winterbor), Lacinato Kale (Lacinato and Toscano), Cilantro (Santo), Basil (Genovese), and Radishes. *Variations in harvest may happen due to unexpected issues.

 Recipes and Tips

 Checkout the website for previously sent newsletters, etc. Facebook will also continue to have pictures posted weekly, thanks to Sarah one of our members!
 Also if your feel like you are overwhelmed with Kale, herbs, or any of the produce (except the salad greens) we strongly encourage you to process or freeze for use in soups, pastas, or stews during the post CSA season.
 Pesto is also a great way to process and freeze herbs and use some greens.
 Bok choy is great in cold salads or sautéed.
 Be sure to use the basil, within 3-5 days because it browns easily.

 An easy way to freeze herbs is to add chopped herbs to softened butter.
 Then scoop herbed butter onto unbleached wax paper and roll into a log.
 Place log(s) into a freezer container and remember to date the package.

 Cheesy Kale Chips (from Eat More Vegetables by Tricia Cornell)